 - In what situations would I not want to get artificial hydration and nutrition?

 Document Your Choices

-Once you have someone who has agreed to be your health care agent, you’ll need to put it in writing.
-You can do this by completing a Health Care Proxy form.
-Forms are available from your healthcare provider at Memorial Sloan Kettering (MSK), a Patient Representative, or on the websites listed at the end of this resource.
+Once someone agrees to be your health care agent, you’ll need to put it in writing.
+You can do this by filling out a Health Care Proxy form.
+You can get the form from your healthcare provider or a Patient Representative at Memorial Sloan Kettering (MSK).
+You can also get the form from the websites listed at the end of this resource.

-In New York, a Health Care Proxy form becomes valid once you sign and date it.
+In New York State, a Health Care Proxy form becomes official once you sign and date it.
 You must sign and date the form in front of 2 witnesses.
-Anyone who is 18 years of age or older can be your witness, but your health care agent.
+Anyone who is age 18 or older can be your witness, except your health care agent.
 A person who is your health care agent can’t be your witness.
-Your witness will also need to sign the form.
-You do not need a lawyer or a notary to fill out this form.
+Your witnesses will also need to sign and date the form.
+You don’t need a lawyer or a notary to fill out this form.
 A notary is a licensed person who witnesses the signing of important documents.

 Advance care planning protects your right to make your own healthcare decisions.
 It allows your loved ones to carry out your wishes if you’re not able to speak for yourself.
-Choosing and documenting your health care agent is just the beginning.
-Once you’ve started, it will be easier to talk about changes or other things that come up in the future.
-Your wishes may change over time, so it’s a good idea to talk about your plan every time your treatment goals change.Back to top
+Choosing your health care agent and documenting your choices is just the beginning.
+Once you’ve started the process, it’ll be easier to talk about changes that may come up in the future.
+Make sure to talk about and review your plan every time your treatment goals change.Back to top

-Provides many resources for advance care planning, including Health Care Proxy forms from any state.
+This organization has many resources for advance care planning, including a Health Care Proxy form from every state.

-Information about advance care planning in general and specific to New Jersey.
+This website has general information about advance care planning and information specific to New Jersey.

 New York State Department of Health